imhelle/yii-disqus-comments/README.md

 The API Key you can receive by registering your application on https://disqus.com/api/applications/, it is required for using Disqus Api

-For easy use a synchronisating console commands you can add it to your commandMap in console config:
+For easy use a synchronization console commands you can add it to your commandMap in console config:
 ```php
 'commandMap' => array(
         'update_disqus_comments' => array(